microsoft/vscode-prompt-tsx/README.md

 ```

+Please note:
+- If your prompt does asynchronous work e.g. VS Code extension API calls or additional requests to the Copilot API for chunk reranking, you can precompute this state in an optional async `prepare` method. `prepare` is called before `render` and the prepared state will be passed back to your prompt component's sync `render` method.
+- Newlines are not preserved in string literals when rendered, and must be explicitly declared with the builtin `<br />` attribute.
+- For now, if two prompt messages _with the same priority_ are up for eviction due to exceeding the token budget, it is not possible for a subtree of the prompt message declared before to evict a subtree of the prompt message declared later.

 ### Building your extension with `@vscode/prompt-tsx`

 You'll also want to vendor the `cl100k_base.tiktoken` file that ships with this library when you build and publish your VS Code extension.
 You can either do this with a `postinstall` script or, if you use `webpack`, a plugin like `CopyWebpackPlugin`: